 - Research, write and create communications and marketing materials for government, partners, donors, researchers, the public and other stakeholders, including annual reports, announcements, articles, news releases, newsletters, speeches and documents for the Board of Directors;

-- Maintain an effective social media presence for Brain Canada;
+- Maintain an effective social media presence;

 - Coordinate the creation of reports for government and partners, translating monitoring data into engaging and accessible narratives;

 - Provide communications support to fundraising, including the design and production of campaign materials, briefing documents, proposals and stewardship reports;